Skip to main content

 Where custom builds add value

 Missed-call text-back is table stakes.
 The next-level system that Preisser Solutions builds custom is intelligent routing: the inbound text gets read by an LLM, classified (emergency, routine service, sales inquiry, supplier), and routed to the right person with a pre-drafted reply.
-That's not a $99 SaaS product — that's a custom build, typically $4,000-$8,000.
+That's not a productized SaaS subscription — that's a custom build scoped after a discovery call.

 Frequently Asked Questions